Political Party of Radicals: Name

-Logo

 Ideology and issues

 The party did not have a manifesto of principles, instead election manifestos which addressed current issues guided the party's behaviour.

 Although the party had Christian roots, it denounced a direct relationship between religion and politics.
 The party can be seen as an early green party with a post-materialist agenda consisting of environmental protection, third world development, nuclear disarmament, democratisation of the economy and grass roots democracy.
 The party favoured the implementation of a basic income.

-During its existence the party changed from a Christian ally of the Labour Party (PvdA) with its roots in the Catholic trade union movement to a party on the left of the PvdA with links to the environmental movement.
+During its existence, the party changed from a Christian ally of the Labour Party (PvdA) with its roots in the Catholic trade union movement to a party on the left of the PvdA with links to the environmental movement.
 Several decisions were important in this, but especially the 1981 congress in which the party decided not to cooperate, but try to found a political alliance left of the PvdA with a green program.